williamgilpin/convoca/README.md

 > Gilpin, William.
 "Cellular automata as convolutional neural networks."
 Physical Review E 100.3 (2019): 032402. [arXiv](https://arxiv.org/abs/1809.02942)

-For now, code is only in archival form for testing and analysis; future versions of this repository will significantly re-factor code into a general-purpose tool for cellular automaton analysis.
-All versions until a 1.0/PyPI release are thus tentative.

 ## Installation and Requirements

-Typical installation time should be 5-10 minutes using Miniconda.
-This code should work on any operating system supported by Anaconda, but it has only been tested on macOS and Ubuntu.
+Typical installation with Miniconda.
+This code has been tested on macOS and Ubuntu.

 + Python >3.4
-+ TensorFlow
++ TensorFlow >2.0
 + numpy
 + matplotlib
 + Jupyter notebooks (for demos)